Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 ### 2.6 - Receiving and Sending `text` Events

 Once we have found the conversation let's pass it to `setupConversationEvents`.
-We then want to listen for `text` event on the `conversation` and show them in the UI.
+We then want to listen for `text` event on the `conversation` and show them in the UI:

 ```js
 setupConversationEvents(conversation) {